French Onion Soup Recipe Without Wine or Sherry

 *Homemade chicken stock is your best bet, but if you don't have any, use a high-quality storebought low-sodium chicken stock instead.
 This recipe is also very good with homemade beef stock, but do not use storebought beef stock as there are commonly a number of additives that can lend a funky flavour to the finished product.

-As you can see, all you need to make an incredibly French onion soup recipe is a bit of patience and time.
+As you can see, all you need to make an incredible French onion soup is a bit of patience and time.
 There is no need for special bowls or even any type of alcohol to get French brasserie-level results in your own home kitchen!

-Are you looking for a French onion soup recipe without wine or sherry?
+Are you looking to make French onion soup?
 Have any questions?
 Let me know in the comments!

 Like It?
 Pin It!